Wakayama curry-poisoning incident

+The Wakayama curry-poisoning incident refers to a criminal poisoning case that occurred on 25 July 1998 at a matsuri summer celebration in Wakayama, Japan.
+A communal pot of curry was intentionally contamined with lethal amounts of arsenic, leading to the hospitalization of 67 attendants, of whom four died.

+Three months after the poisoning, 37-year-old Masumi Hayashi (林 眞須美, Hayashi Masumi) was apprehended as the perpetrator based on witness accounts.
+She was convicted of murder and sentenced to death.
+Hayashi maintained her innocence and repeatedly sought retrial.

 Crime

 A communal pot of curry being served to residents of Sonobe district, Wakayama, was poisoned with at least 130 grams of arsenic.
 Two children and two adults died after consuming the curry, and 63 others suffered from acute arsenic poisoning.

 Victims

 The fatalities were 64-year-old Takatoshi Taninaka and 53-year-old Takaaki Tanaka (council president and vice president of Wakayama, respectively), 10-year-old Hirotaka Hayashi, and 16-year-old Miyuki Torii.

 Investigation

-Attention quickly focused on 37-year-old mother of four Masumi Hayashi as a witness had seen her at the curry pot, and she had easy access to arsenic because her husband was an insect exterminator.
+Attention quickly focused on Masumi Hayashi (born 22 July 1961), as a witness had seen her at the curry pot, and she had easy access to arsenic because her husband was an insect exterminator.
 Prior to the murders, Hayashi had been an insurance saleswoman.
 After her arrest, she and her husband were indicted on a number of insurance fraud charges as well.
 Hayashi has also been tried for three other attempted murders by poison that had occurred during the previous 10 years, with the motive in those cases being life-insurance benefits.
 She is believed to have tried to kill her husband at least once.
 Her motive for poisoning the curry has been said to be anger at her neighbours for shunning her family.

-The arsenic found in the curry was identical to the arsenic she had in her own home from her husband's extermination business.
+A blue paper cup containing traces of arsenous acid was recovered from the garbage at the festival.
+The arsenous acid was found to be "very similar" in composition to various arsenic samples from household items recovered at the Hayashi home.

+Suspicions also arose that she had poisoned an employee working under her in 1985.